Whtneyas/css-to-the-rescue-2223/README.md

  I made a few notes about it which you can find [here](https://github.com/Whtneyas/css-to-the-rescue-2223/wiki/Gradients)

  I began experimenting what i learned during the workshop on my project.
 It took a lot of trials to get the gradients right.
-I had to cobine the radial and linear gradients to get what i wanted.
+I had to combine the radial and linear gradients to get what i wanted.

  <img width="382" alt="image" src="https://user-images.githubusercontent.com/90154152/224178305-f1309f4a-d470-4d75-9ba6-91a39990dc5c.png">